Ramguru94/Terraform-Ansible-Docker-Nginx-Mysql-Nodejs-/README.md

 ### Mysql Docker Image:

-As a part of Mysql Docker image, we have provision to drop our mysql dump that can be manually imported once the image is booted up.
-Since Mysql dump importing is one time process, its not automated to avoid unwanted conflicts.
+As a part of Mysql Docker image, we have provision to drop our mysql dump inside docker-images/mysql/mysq_dump, where the docker-entrypoint.sh takes care of importing the mysql dump into the database when the container starts.

 ### Nodejs Docker Image: